-Here are some more KSFs that will suit a range of different businesses and goals.
+Here are some more KSFs that will suit a range of different businesses and goals:

 Consider prioritizing the most critical three goals for your business to start with.
 They key thing is to honestly assess where your business is now and where you want it to be, and to ask yourself, how will your business get there?

 1. Boost your credibility.
 Credibility and trust are earned by having a proven track record of good service and putting customers first.
 Consider the ways you could enhance your business’s credibility and trustworthiness.
 Picture a business you consider trustworthy and what it is that makes them so reputable.

 2. Make sure you’re providing an outstanding customer experience.
 Does your service leave customers feeling impressed or quietly deterred?
 Brainstorm with staff all the ways you could improve your customer service, and check for evidence of recurring customer complaints or product returns.
 Improving your customer service should be an ongoing effort because consistently excellent service will lead to great word-of-mouth referrals for your business.

 Providing consistent, outstanding service means: